You’re required by law to provide various certificates and paperwork to sell your home.

 In this article, we’ll cover exactly what documents are needed to sell a house, as well as going over some other exceptional circumstances which may require additional documents (explained later in the article)

 By law, proof of your identity is required by various sources when it comes to selling your house, such as solicitors, mortgage lenders and estate agents.
 Two separate documents are necessary in order to prove both your ID and address, such as a passport or driving licence for the former and a bank statement or utility bill dated within the last three months for the latter.

-Also known as a TA6, this is a legally binding document that provides detailed information about the property.
+Also known as a TA6, this legally binding document provides detailed information about the property.
 It contains a large amount of data, such as accurate locations of boundaries and responsibilities, any ongoing disputes with neighbours, building regulations for work done, environmental matters, council tax band, additional charges (such as rental charges for a garage), planning applications that affect the property, etc.

 In addition, the following paperwork might also need to be provided if the circumstances are relevant:

 The key to the smooth collation of the necessary legal documentation for property sales is a combination of the right representation and understanding of your responsibilities.
 The key takeaway should be to obtain documentation at the earliest opportunity (or instruct your legal representative to do it for you).
 Such forward thinking is pivotal to ensure the least amount of hold-ups, which can often be frustrating, with house sales inevitably throwing up all sorts of unexpected issues.
 Suffice to say, strategic collection of the necessary legal documentation will significantly reduce such stress.